Programming with C# - 2 day course

 Synopsis

-This class is an introduction to the C# ("C sharp") programming language.
-It will cover the concepts and building blocks of the C# programming language, such as how .NET is different from traditional programming, defining variables, control structures, operators, classes and methods.
+This C# training course is an introduction to the C# ("C sharp") programming language.
+With no prior knowledge required it will cover the building blocks of the C# programming language, such as how .NET is different from traditional programming, defining variables, control structures (if..else.., loops etc) and operators, before going on to explain key concepts such as classes, objects, properties and methods.
+It will then move on to introduce more advanced subjects such as static behaviour, abstract behaviour, enumerations and polymorphism.
 It will provide delegates with a skill base from which they can go on to develop C# applications on either the Windows Forms or ASP.NET platforms.

 Duration